jazzypants1989/jessquery/README.md

 ### DomProxyCollection

-A proxy covering a collection of HTML elements that allows you to chain methods sequentially (including asynchronous tasks) and then execute them all at once.
+A proxy covering a collection of HTML elements that allows you to chain methods sequentially (including asynchronous tasks) and then execute them one after the other.
+It includes **38** of these custom methods, but you can still use the full DOM API if you need to.

 #### DomProxyCollection Methods